 The summary below outlines some of the tax issues that you should now be considering, to ensure you utilise the maximum tax savings as possible and all reliefs and allowances available are being fully utilised:

 The personal allowance for income tax this year is £12,500, which cannot be carried forward, so it is important to try and use this.

 Dividends – A straight-forward point to consider is whether you have made full use of the tax-free dividend allowance of £2,000.
 This is available to everyone and not restricted by earnings, so if you are an owner-manager with profits available to distribute, taking a £2,000 dividend is a no brainer.
-If you haven’t yet taken advantage of this in the current tax year, consideration should be given as to whether it is advantageous to pay this before 6 April 2020.
+If you have not yet taken advantage of this in the current tax year, consideration should be given as to whether it is advantageous to pay this before 6 April 2021.

 Additionally, if you intend to pay a dividend greater than £2,000 in 2020/21 and haven’t used the full £2,000 tax-free allowance in the current tax year, consideration should be made to making part of this payment early.